Generalized Normalizing Flows via Markov Chains: Normalizing Flows

 \section{Normalizing Flows}

-In this section, we show how normalizing flows can be interpreted as finite Markov chains.
-A \emph{normalizing flows} \cite{pmlr-v37-rezende15} is often understood as deterministic, invertible transform, which we call $\mathcal T_\theta\colon\R^d\to\R^d$.
+In this section, we give a quick overview how to train normalizing flows and how to interpret them as finite time Markov chains.
+Normalizing flows are used to model a data distribution $P_X$ by the push-forward of a simpler latent distribution $P_Z$ by a diffeomorphism $\mathcal T_\theta\colon\R^d\to\R^d$, see \cite{pmlr-v37-rezende15}.
+Usually $P_Z$ is the standard normal distribution.
+Each sample from the latent space gets mapped to a corresponding sample in data space.
+For an illustration, see Figure \ref{fig:1}.

-For better readability, we likewise skip the dependence of $\mathcal T_\theta$ on the parameter $\theta$ and write just $\mathcal T = \mathcal T_\theta$.
-Normalizing flows can be used to model the density $p_X$ of a distribution $P_X$ by a simpler distribution $P_Z$, usually the standard normal distribution, by learning $\mathcal T$ such that it holds approximately
+In this tutorial, $\mathcal T_\theta$ will follow a similar architecture as in \cite{DSB2017,AKRK2019}.
+A brief description of such networks is given in the Appendix \ref{app:INN}.
+For better readability, we skip the dependence of $\mathcal T_\theta$ on the parameter $\theta$ and write $\mathcal T = \mathcal T_\theta$.
+We wish to learn $\mathcal T$ such that it holds